Terrarium lizards come in all shapes, sizes, colors and temperaments.

 When we’re talking about a lizard terrarium, we can mean many things.

-The simplest may be a typical tropical terrarium setup that needs no real specific additions (e.g. for mourning geckos), whereas some lizard species will require a complex setup with dedicated care equipment (e.g. basking lamps, UV light).
+The simplest may be a typical bioactive terrarium setup that needs no real specific additions (e.g. for mourning geckos), whereas some lizard species will require a complex setup with dedicated care equipment (e.g. basking lamps, UV light).

 In other cases, size can be the most prohibitive factor.
 Some of these lizards get seriously big, so be sure to read up on what you’re getting first.